-A traditional mass rugby-style event dating back to the 14th Century has been held.
+A mass rugby-style game dating back to the 14th Century has been won after hours of play.

-The Haxey Hood is contested by patrons of pubs in the neighbouring villages of Haxey and Westwoodside in North Lincolnshire, and can run for hours.
+The Haxey Hood event is contested by patrons of pubs in the neighbouring villages of Haxey and this year's winner Westwoodside.

 The Hood, a leather tube about one metre in length, is pushed in a scrum until it reaches one of four pubs.

-The contest is held annually on the Twelfth Day of Christmas.
+The contest, which includes the Smoking of the Fool, is held annually on the Twelfth Day of Christmas.

 The story says the worker who caught the hood was too shy to approach her and handed it to a fellow worker to return.